Evidence Level

 5

-L-Citrulline for Mild Erectile Dysfunction — RCT
+L-Citrulline for Mild Erectile Dysfunction — Clinical Trial

 24 men with mild ED.
 Small trial.

 L-citrulline improved EHS and frequency of intercourse vs placebo.
-CRITICAL CAVEAT: very small trial (n=24); applies to MILD ED only.
+Critical caveat: very small trial (n=24); applies to mild ED only.
 PDE5 inhibitors remain first-line; citrulline at most adjunctive for mild cases.

 Side effects and drug interactions